kg944/german-whist/README.md

 ## Tasks
 ### In Progress
+1. unit tests

 ### TODO
-1. support bots playing each other
-1. unit tests
+1. switch to API model
+ - use this code as basis for a server in order to host games on a website

 ### Done
 1. card object